 - 1. Treat all students and adults with courtesy and respect.
-(Use problemsolving technique, proper language, etc.) - 2.
-Respect all school and private property and equipment. - 3.
-Follow all adult supervisor's directions the first time given. - 4.
-Play safely, with good sportsmanship, and use equipment properly. - 5.
-Line up promptly and quietly in order to be ready for classroom instruction.
+(Use problem-solving technique, proper language, etc.) Be Respectful - 2.
+Respect all school and private property and equipment.
+Be Respectful and Responsible - 3.
+Follow all adult supervisor's directions the first time given.
+Be Respectful - 4.
+Play safely, with good sportsmanship, and use equipment properly.
+Be Safe - 5.
+Line up promptly and quietly to be ready for classroom instruction.
+Be Responsible